MariammBello/r-n-r-frontend-test/CONTRIBUTING.md

 *   **Code Style:** We use Prettier (auto-formatting) and ESLint (linting).
 Ensure these checks pass.
 Configure your editor to format on save if possible.
 *   **Commit Messages:** Use conventional commit messages (e.g., `feat:`, `fix:`, `refactor:`, `chore:`, `docs:`).

-## Communication

-*   Use GitHub Issues for task-specific discussions.
-*   Use [Your Team's Chat Tool - e.g., Slack, Discord] for general questions or quick discussions.
-*   Don't hesitate to ask questions if you're unsure about anything!

-Thank you for your collaboration!